javascript-tutorial/en.javascript.info/1-js/1-getting-started/2-es-modern-now/article.md

 The JavaScript language steadily evolves.
 The new proposals get analyzed and, if they look worthy, are appended to the list at <https://tc39.github.io/ecma262/> and then progress to the [specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm).

-It's quite common for the engine to implement only the part of the standard.
-Different engines have their own ideas about what's to implement first.
-They may implement proposals that are not approved yet and fail to implement things that are in the spec, because they are less interesting or just harder.
-A good page to see the current state of support is <https://kangax.github.io/compat-table/es6/> (that's for the future when you know the language).
+It's quite common for an engine to implement only the part of the standard.
+Each engine has its own idea about what to implement first.
+It may implement proposals that are not approved yet and fail to implement things that are already in the spec, because they are less interesting or just harder to do.

+A good page to see the current state of support for language features is <https://kangax.github.io/compat-table/es6/> (remember the link to use in the future when you know the language).

 We are going to learn the most up-to-date JavaScript.